ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-18-time-tracking-challenges-in-software-development-outsourcing.md

 The employer and the employee reach their goals as well.

-As for our company’s experience, our solution is a combination of project management tools – JIRA and Redmine (which are common for us), and our own development – [CrISStal Eye](http://crisstaleye.com/) time tracking system.
+As for our company's experience, our solution is a combination of project management tools – JIRA and Redmine (which are common for us), and our own development – [CrISStal Eye](http://crisstaleye.com/) time tracking system.
 Such a symbiosis helps us understand:

 - What was going on during the day – in pictures;
 - What was going on during the day – in seconds;